mihok/horizon-jpl/README.md

 NASA's JPL HORIOZON Ephemeris System API
 ==================
 This Python API, is an effort towards opening NASA's PDS data sets to the public with a focus on ease of access.
-Thus creating, NASA's JPL Horizons On-Line Ephemeris System Python API
+Thus creating, NASA's JPL Horizons On-Line Ephemeris System API

 Background
 ------------------------------